spryker/spryker-docs/docs/scos/dev/feature-integration-guides/202204.0/glue-api/glue-backend-api/glue-api-authorization-protected-endpoints-integration.md

 ---
-title: Glue API - Authorization Protected endpoints integration
+title: Glue API - Authorization protected endpoints integration
-description: This document describes how to use a Protected endpoints authorization strategy for Storefront API application and Backend API application into a Spryker project.
+description: This document describes how to use the protected endpoints authorization strategy for storefront API and backend API applications in a Spryker project.
 last_updated: October 21, 2022
 template: feature-integration-guide-template
 ---

-This document describes how to use a Protected endpoints authorization strategy for Storefront API application and Backend API application into a Spryker project.
+This document describes how to use a protected endpoints authorization strategy for storefront API and backend API applications in a Spryker project.

 ## Install feature core